Funding

 10,000 Degrees

-The mission at 10,000 Degrees is to achieve educational equity, and support students with need to access and complete higher education to positively impact their communities and the world.
+The mission at 10,000 Degrees is to achieve educational equity and support students with the need to access and complete higher education to positively impact their communities and the world.

 Act on a Dream